 Only one Unused_port_termination subparameter may appear for a given [Interconnect Model] keyword.

+Example:

+Unused_port_termination = 51.2

 Param rules:

 The subparameter Param is optional and only legal with the File_IBIS-ISS subparameter documented below.
 Param is illegal with the File_TS subparameter documented below.
 Param shall be followed by three arguments: an unquoted string argument giving the name of the parameter to be passed into the IBIS-ISS subcircuit, a reserved word for the parameter format, and one numerical value or one string value (surrounded by double quotes) for the parameter value to be passed into the IBIS-ISS subcircuit.